 A brief word on important regulatory and legal matters in Oak Hill

 Several laws govern relationships between tenants and property owners in Northern Virginia.
-The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of tenants and real estate investors in Virginia, and supersedes all leases and county ordinances.
-Also our local governments in and around Oak Hill have additional ordinances pertaining to the management of rental properties in their jurisdictions.
-Nesbitt Realty is obligated to work within the bounds of these regulations, laws and ordinances at all times and we try to keep up to date on changes in the laws when they are published.
+The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of tenants and rental investors in Virginia, and supersedes all leases and county ordinances.
+Not to mention our local governments in and around Oak Hill have more ordinances pertaining to the management of rental properties in their jurisdictions.
+Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep up to date on changes in the laws as they are published.
 That said, only a court of law has the power to enforce the VRLTA and local ordinances.

 Landlord Reference

-a useful reference for property owners in Oak Hill
+a free reference for rental investors in Oak Hill

-- Before you rent out your rental property in Oak Hill
+- Before you lease out your rental in Oak Hill

 - Collections and evictions